St Barnabas Church, Oxford: Present day

 The church maintains the Anglo-Catholic tradition of its foundation.
 A parish magazine, Jericho Matters, was, until 2020, produced quarterly and distributed to all of the households and businesses in Jericho.
-The church hosts many events throughout the year, such as concerts, lectures and exhibitions.
+The church hosts many events throughout the year, such as concerts, lectures, and exhibitions.

 In September 2015 the parish was united with the neighbouring parish of St Thomas the Martyr, to form the new parish of St Barnabas and St Paul, with St Thomas the Martyr, Oxford.
 St Barnabas is the parish church and St Thomas is the chapel of ease.
 The first vicar of the new parish was Fr Jonathan Beswick, SSC.
 The current Vicar is Fr Christopher Woods, who until February 2019 was Vicar of St Anne's Hoxton in the Diocese of London.

 Historically, resolutions A and B (preventing a woman from presiding at holy communion, and from being appointed as incumbent, respectively) had been in place at St Barnabas and all three resolutions at St Thomas.
-Between 2018 and 2023, the parish received joint episcopal oversight from the Bishop of Oxford and the Bishop of Ebbsfleet, and after Ebbsfleet’s conversion to Roman Catholicism in 2022, the Bishop of Oswestry (Ebbsfleet and subsequently Oswestry being the traditionalist catholic provincial episcopal visitor for those who cannot in conscience accept the priestly and episcopal ministry of women).
+Between 2018 and 2023, the parish received joint episcopal oversight from the Bishop of Oxford and the Bishop of Ebbsfleet, and after The Bishop of Ebbsfleet’s conversion to Roman Catholicism in 2022, the Bishop of Oswestry (Ebbsfleet and subsequently Oswestry being the traditionalist catholic provincial episcopal visitor for those who cannot in conscience accept the priestly and episcopal ministry of women).

-In November 2022, the parish began a consultation as to whether or not to accept the priestly and episcopal ministry of women, and in January 2023 the PCC voted by a majority to welcome the ministry of women priests and bishops.
+In November 2022, the parish began a consultation as to whether or not to accept the priestly and episcopal ministry of women, and in January 2023, the PCC voted by a majority to welcome the ministry of women priests and bishops.
 The Revd Dr Melanie Marshall was the first woman to preside at the Parish Mass and did so on 14 May 2023.

 Access

-The church is open daily from 9am - 6pm.
+The church is open daily from 9 am to 6 pm.

-A short guide to the building and its story is available from the church, as is the Emma Bridgewater 'Jericho' mug, commissioned specially for St Barnabas.
+A short guide to the building and its story is available from the church.
+Until 2025, there was an Emma Bridgewater 'Jericho' mug, commissioned specially for St Barnabas.